DataRxdacted/DataRxdacted/README.md

-- DataRxdacted or Qxrv
+- Qxrv
-- Learning how to code
-- Python, more specifically pygame
+- LuaU / Python
-- Can reach me on Qxrv#0000 or datarxdacted@gmail.com
+- Can reach me on discord at Qxrv or datarxdacted@gmail.com

 <!---
 DataRxdacted/DataRxdacted is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.